 Tesco’s Christmas savings club is run through its Clubcard, so it has a record of how much you’ve saved.
 With Asda’s scheme, there’s no central database unless you register your card.
 If you lose a savings card that’s not been registered, you’ve lost the money you’ve saved on it.

-– Banks, building societies and credit unions.
+- Christmas savings accounts provided by banks, building societies and credit unions.
 These are protected by the Financial Services Compensation Scheme.
-This means that up to £75,000 of your savings are protected with each bank/building society or credit union.
+This means that up to £85,000 of your savings (or £170,000 for a joint account) are protected with each bank/building society or credit union.

-– Christmas savings clubs.
-There is a Christmas Prepayment Association, which has a code of conduct that states that customers’ money must be kept in a trustee account (i.e. ringfenced).
+- Christmas savings clubs.
+The Christmas Prepayment Association, which has a code of conduct that states that customers’ money must be kept in a trustee account (i.e. ringfenced).
 It’s not set up by the government or the Financial Conduct Authority, but 50% of its trustees are independent.
-The problem is that not all schemes have to sign up to it.
+The problem is that Christmas savings clubs don’t have to sign up to it.

-– Local shops.
+- Savings schemes run by local shops.
 There may be no protection of your money so if the shop goes bust you may not get all your money back.
 Even if the shop is financially sound, it’s worth checking what happens if you lose your card/savings book.

 SavvyWoman email newsletters: If you found this information useful why not sign up to receive free fortnightly email newsletters with money saving tips and help today?
 You can sign up at the top of any page on the website.
-Your details won’t be passed to any other company.
+Your details won’t be passed to any other company for marketing purposes.